openremote/openremote/gitlab-ci/README.md

 # Deploing OpenRemote stack in the cloud

-## Deployment on AWS through web UI
+## Deployment on AWS through the web UI

+This is slower prodcedure and meant as en excercise for AWS novice users.
+Advanced users should use [**aws-cli**](#awscli) method described in the next section.

 - Sign in into [AWS web console](https://console.aws.amazon.com/console/home?nc2=h_ct&src=header-signin)
 - Select region to eu-west-1 (Ireland).
 Currently the cloudformation template supports only this region. *Other regions can be added when